 Every day we have 10 lakh kg of organic waste supply sources already on our platform.
 People who can supply more than 5 lakh kg per day of biomass coal are already on our platform.

 From an ecosystem point of view, we’d like to add more and more consumers that’s when the sale transactions increase.
 Currently almost half of our platform is for manufacturers.
 The traders and consumers are the remaining half.
 Ideally for more sales to happen for biofuels we should have consumers two times more than the manufacturing capacity that we have.
 For example, if we have 5 lakh liters of biodiesel supply capacity we should ideally have 10 lakh liters of consumption on our platform.

 We are on the way, by adding more and more consumers, more transactions will also happen.

-What are your plans on funding, future goals?
+What are your plans for funding, and future goals?

 We are bootstrapped as of now, so we are very actively looking for funding.
 A technology platform of this type needs funding to scale up and needs investments to actually reach its potential of spreading across India.

 We are trying to move in these three states (Tamil Nadu, Kerala, and Karnataka) and then look at south India and then move towards western India and then north and east – that’s the idea.
 Considering that the west and south consume a major part of the energy for India and then we’ll move from the west towards the north and then towards the east.
-It’ll be great if we can extrapolate this model towards the other parts of the emerging economies.
+It’ll be great if we can extrapolate this model to the other parts of the emerging economies.